joembedded/UDPServerGeneral/README.md

-# 'UDPServerGeneral' an UDP-PHP Bride
+# 'UDPServerGeneral' an UDP-PHP Bridge
-_A simple Server in C for easy UDP processing in e.g. PHP_
+_A simple Server in C for easy UDP processing via e.g. PHP_

 Standard Servers (Apache, nginx, ..) only work with TCP connection.
 Sometimes IoT devices use UDP.
 However, complete UDP Servers are complex.